Dormers Garden City, NY 11530

 Historic District expertise

 Roughly a third of Garden City homes fall within the Historic District.
 Most contractors avoid the ARB process or handle it poorly — incorrect materials, wrong proportions, elevation drawings that don't satisfy the board.
 We have navigated the Garden City ARB on over 15 projects.
-Lisa manages the application.
-Tim draws the presentations.
+Our permit coordinator manages the application.
+Our in-house architect draws the presentations.
 The ARB has approved every submission we have made.

 What does a dormer cost in Garden City?